python-boltons/eris/docs/source/index.rst

 Welcome to eris's documentation!
 ================================

 The Greek Goddess of Strife and Discord...
-The better way to handle, trace, and log errors.
+The better way to handle, trace, and log errors in Python.

 .. toctree::
    :maxdepth: -1